MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/more-information-about-porting.md

 If you need help or if you need to get more phone numbers, contact the [PSTN service desk help](../manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md).

-## Authorized person on the account

-In the porting wizard, you must enter the name of the person who is  authorized to make changes to the account with the service provider or carrier.
-The name isn't used to process the port order, but is used in the case of a dispute, or if something is incorrect when numbers are ported.
-This person is accountable for the Letter of Authorization (LOA) for a port order.

-> [!NOTE]
-> The box is limited to 15 characters (including spaces).
-Not having the complete name in the box won't delay or cancel the port order.

 ## Port order account information

-When you're on the **Account information** page of the porting wizard to submit a port order, you'll  enter almost all the same information that you would provide in the LOA, including:
+When you're on the **Add account information** page of the porting wizard to submit a port order, you'll  enter almost all the same information that you would provide in the LOA, including:

 - Account number for the service provider or carrier